Legacy BIOS Issues with GPT

 9. If you've just converted from MBR to GPT, reverse that process.
 You can do this with gdisk, as described here.

-10. Disconnect the disk, enter the BIOS setup utility, and adjust any options that seem relevant to the boot process.
+10. Disconnect the disk, enter the firmware setup utility, and adjust any options that seem relevant to the boot process.
 For instance, you might change the boot order.
 It's conceivable that this will at least enable you to boot an emergency CD with your hard disk connected.
 You may be able to boot from GRUB placed on a USB flash drive, too.

-11. Upgrade your BIOS.
-Most of these problem are caused by BIOS bugs, and an updated BIOS might conceivably fix the problem.
+11. Upgrade your firmware (BIOS or EFI).
+Most of these problem are caused by firmware bugs, and an updated firmware might conceivably fix the problem.
 In fact, I found one reference (for a Tyan Tomcat K8E-SLI motherboard) to a BIOS upgrade that fixes a GPT incompatibility bug.
+(Note that most manufacturers refer to their EFIs as BIOSes, so you may need to look for a "BIOS upgrade" even if you know you've got an EFI.)

 I can't guarantee that any of these actions will do any good on any particular system.
 These problems are rare and are not as yet well documented, at least not that I've found, so some of these suggestions are speculative.